Skip to content

 local Wide = require("layouts.wide")

--- Create mirrored tall (master on right) with custom name
+-- Create mirrored tall (main area on right) with custom name

 local tallRight = Modifiers.wrap(Tall, Mirror.horizontal(), {